DUNE/dune_plot_style/guidelines.md

 - Consider whether using seperate statistical and systematic error bars make sense in the context of your plot.
 - Prefer using error bands for simulation and error bars for data.
 - Where appropriate, add explicit identifying information of the plot (eg Year, POT).
+- When comparing to external datasets, ensure that DUNE is highlighted.

 ### Font and font size